preethimaran/react-todos/README.md

 <img width="409" height="405" alt="Screenshot 2026-05-26 114833" src="https://github.com/user-attachments/assets/cb295a16-bba4-454d-bdcf-a7063cc97d73" />
 </p>

-# React Todo List
+# React Todos
 A minimalistic application that allows users to add tasks to their virtual todo list.
-Click here to go to the website
+(Click here)[https://react-todos-gilt-delta.vercel.app/] to go to the website

 ## Description
 React Todos is a simple application built using React that enables users to keep track of all their Todo tasks in one place.
 Users can add tasks, mark them as completed/not-completed or remove them.